-Here’s another fond food memory from Madrid: stir fried saffron squid with flat beans!
+Here is yet another fond food memory from Madrid: stir fried saffron squid with flat beans!
 Or in Spanish: judías con calamares… Squid and what?
-What a surprising flavor combo!
+What a surprising flavor combo this is!

 This time this one comes straight from the lovely city streets of Madrid…